stennety/mywebsite/_drafts/javascript-var-vs-let.md

 ---
-layout: post
+layout: "post"
-title: Context in JavaScript closures
+title: "Context in JavaScript closures"
 ---

 `var` is function scope, `let` is block scope.
 Thats what most of us know, but what does it mean?